Page-Carbajal/Transit4WP/README.md

 # README #

-The PHP side of this project is developed and mantained by Iaax Page when he is not fighting crime and evil forces with the Avengers.
+The PHP-side of this project is developed and mantained by [Iaax Page](http://iaaxpage.com).
+When he is not fighting for the world side by side with the Avengers. #TrueStory

-This wordpress theme is based on original work by [Templated](http://templated.co) Released for free under the Creative Commons Attribution 3.0 license (templated.co/license)
+This wordpress theme is based on original work by [Templated.co](http://templated.co) and its released for free under the Creative Commons Attribution 3.0 license (templated.co/license)

-I invite you to respect the attribution grant of this work released under Creative Commons.
-Don't be a Jerk.
-If you consider this template is cool, tell your friends, rate it, write about it.
+I invite you to respect the CC grant of this work and if you consider this template "Cool", then tell your friends, rate it, write about it.

 Godspeed!
+And off you go now.

 ## Requirements ##
 This theme requires